derpberk/ASV_Loyola_US/src/asv_loyola_us/asv_loyola_us/mission_node.markdown

 <FONT COLOR="#ff0000"> TODO:<br>
 - close the ASV safelly<br>
 - may be use as input a value that will try to close it, and other that will force it
+- This function is not used, and close is forced in MQTT
 </FONT>